Conor McGregor Punches Elderly Man in Bar [WATCH]

 This isn’t the first or second time that McGregor has found himself in trouble.
 The biggest box office draw in UFC history somehow dodged felony charges in New York last year after he smashed a bus window containing several UFC fighters with a dolly.

-The bus contained UFC figher Khabib Nurmagomedov, whom he would later fight — and lose too — at UFC 229 in October.
+The bus contained UFC figher Khabib Nurmagomedov, whom he would later fight — and lose to — at UFC 229 in October.
 This marked McGregor’s last fight in MMA competition.

+As I mentioned earlier, McGregor is the highest-profile fighter in UFC history, headlining five of the six highest-selling UFC pay-per-view events in history.
+His headline bout against Khabib had 2.4 million buys — the highest in the promotion’s history.

+That’s not to mention McGregor’s boxing match against the undefeated Floyd Mayweather which generated the second-highest pay-per-view buyrate in history with 4.3 million total buys.

 As of now, no arrests have been made regarding McGregor’s latest incident, but this is not a good look for the most popular fighter in UFC history.